 Wind your way through the diverse landscapes of West Gippsland on this unique scenic drive.
-Discover historic villages, stop in at wineries and restaurants heroing local produce, and unwind amid the stunning natural beauty of the hinterland region.
+Discover historic villages, stop in at wineries and restaurants championing local produce, and unwind surrounded by the stunning natural beauty of this hinterland region.
+Spend a night or two in Walhalla or Neerim and explore the area.

-Kick off in Melbourne and journey towards Gippsland via the Princes Highway.
-Start proceedings the right way with a pit stop at one of many excellent wineries at the entrance to the region.
-Have a leisurely lunch in Warragul then push on to Yarragon, taking time to browse through antique and arty treasures.
-Immerse yourself in gold rush history in Walhalla with a train ride into the past or by delving underground for a golden adventure.
-Revel in the solitude on the slopes of spectacular Mt Baw Baw, or pick up the pace with some whitewater action in Rawson.
-Explore art galleries in and around Neerim South and discover some unique personalities along the way.
+Immerse yourself in gold rush history in Walhalla with a train ride into the past or head underground for a golden adventure.
+Revel in peaceful views from the slopes of spectacular Mt Baw Baw, or quicken your pulse with some whitewater action in Rawson.
+Explore art galleries in and around Neerim South and gather fresh local produce along the way.

 As the suburbs of Melbourne give way to pleasant pastoral scenes, let the good times begin.

 Take a quick trip off the highway to charming wineries in Tynong (Cannibal Creek Winery), Drouin (Brandy Creek Estate) or Ripplebrook (Ripplebrook Winery) or head straight for bustling Warragul.
 Admire the ornate, heritage buildings on a stroll through town before a quick drive south to Hogget Kitchen.
 Tuck into a stellar meal that pays homage to the very best local produce.
 Afterwards, ease your way into peaceful Yarragon, where an artistic community flourishes alongside a passion for regional produce.